About Us

 Our Vision

 Our Vision is to present the Native Americans with the Gospel of Jesus Christ.
 We do this with the Bibles and Christian materials that we supply to the reservations.
+We also attempt to help those families in need with food and warm clothing wherever necessary.

 Our Team